Air Fryer Banana Bread in a Mini Loaf Pan

 - The center no longer looks wet or sunken

-If you prefer a more exact test, the internal temperature should be around 200°F to 205°F.
+If you prefer a more exact measurement, the internal temperature should be around 200°F to 205°F.

 Let the loaf rest in the pan for about 10 minutes, then lift it out and transfer it to a wire rack.
-Cooling matters more than many home bakers realize.
-The crumb sets as it cools, which makes the slices cleaner and the texture more even.
+Cooling is important because the crumb finishes setting as the bread loses heat.
+If you slice too soon, the texture may seem gummy or unstable.
+A warm slice can be delicious, but a properly cooled loaf will slice more cleanly and taste more balanced.

 Tips for Better Mini Loaf Pan Baking

-- Use very ripe bananas.
-They are the backbone of flavor and moisture.
+- Use very ripe bananas for the deepest flavor and best sweetness.

-- Use parchment if needed.
-It simplifies removal and reduces sticking.
+- Use parchment if needed to make removal easier and reduce sticking.

-If the loaf seems to be baking too quickly on top but remains underdone in the center, lower the air fryer temperature by 10 to 15 degrees next time.
-Small adjustments often produce the best results in air fryer banana bread.
+If the top of your loaf is browning too quickly while the center still feels underbaked, lower the air fryer temperature by 10 to 15 degrees next time.
+Small adjustments often lead to the best air fryer banana bread results.

 Easy Variations for an Easy Snack Loaf